Dialectical Behavior Therapy (DBT) teaches patients that achieving two conflicting goals is possible.

 Integrating DBT With Other Therapies in Drug Rehab

-Dialectical behavior therapy can be integrated with other programs dealing with addiction and drug rehab.
+Dialectical behavior therapy can be integrated with other addiction and drug rehab programs.
 That’s because psychological approaches may not be enough for certain cases.
 Take a look at two of these treatment combinations.

 1. Combining DBT With Medication-assisted Treatment (MAT)